Skip to content

 Yes — with the right equipment.
 Regular WiFi routers use omnidirectional antennas that spread signal in all directions.
 Point-to-point links use directional antennas that focus all their energy in a narrow beam, allowing connections over kilometers.

 Products like Ubiquiti's airMAX or LiteBeam are designed exactly for this.
-They operate on unlicensed frequencies (5 GHz) and can link buildings 2 km apart or more with a clear line of sight.
+They operate on unlicensed frequencies (5 GHz) and can link buildings hundreds km apart (or even more!) with a clear line of sight.

 • Line of sight — the antennas must "see" each other.
 Trees, buildings, and hills are your enemies.